Daniel-Liu-c0deb0t/block-aligner/README.md

 [dependencies]
 block-aligner = { version = "^0.2.0", features = ["simd_avx2"] }
 ```
-Use the `simd_wasm` feature flag for WASM SIMD support.
-It is your responsibility to ensure
+Use the `simd_neon` or `simd_wasm` feature flag for ARM Neon or WASM SIMD support, respectively.
-the correct feature to be enabled and supported by the platform that runs the code
+It is your responsibility to ensure the correct feature to be enabled and supported by the
-because this library does not automatically detect the supported SIMD instruction set.
+platform that runs the code because this library does not automatically detect the supported
+SIMD instruction set.

 For developing, testing, or using the C API, you should clone this repo
 and use Rust nightly.
 In general, when building, you need to specify the